BenFischer001/Homework-1-The-Elevator-interface/README.md

 # Homework-1-The-Elevator-interface

-##C:
+## getting C:
-Find an elevator in the apartment/campus/hotel: elevator in TTU arcitecture building
+### Find an elevator in the apartment/campus/hotel:
+elevator in TTU arcitecture building

+### Take photos of the control interface
 ![Screenshot](elv.png)

+### Show a gif image of the control interface in operation:

+### Find the issues with the current design:
-- Issue: If you press the wrong button on the elevator you cannot unpress that button
+If you press the wrong button on the elevator you cannot unpress that button

+### Explain why it is bad:
 - The issue is bad becoues it forces you to stop at a floor you don't want to if you make a mistake.

-##B:
+## getting B:

+## Think about the common things that you use an elevator.
+List your most common uses and other more rare uses.
+Does the interface make doing those common things easier?
 - Common uses of an elevator are changing floors, and opening/cloasing elivator door. more rare uses are calling for help and setting the alarm off.
 The example interface makes it more dificult to get to the correct floor.